DanielMeltesen-zz/assignment-frontend/README.md

 But hey this is what you get.

 ## Where to find the assignment ?
-I've created a smalle site at ourlaborisjoy.danielmeltesen.dk, where you can see the assignment live.
+I've created a smalle site at http://ourlaborisjoy.danielmeltesen.dk, where you can see the assignment live.
 And I'm Creating a pull Request to your Repo this way you can get it aswell.

 ## Where to find more about me ?